iceglow/node-red-contrib-deepstack/README.md

 **msg.outlinedImage**: Image buffer with rectangular outline around the faces.
 Only if config option *drawPredictions* is true.

+## Node Face Registration
+Sends an image to the Deepstack Face Registration API and outputs the result.

+### Inputs
+The input message should contain the image to send for registration.

+**msg.payload**: Image buffer to process.

+### Outputs
+The registration result.

+**msg.payload**: Deepstack Face Registration result.

+**msg.success**: Deepstack call status.

 ## Node Object Detection
 Sends an image to the Deepstack Object Detection API and outputs the predictions.